-Thanks to a grant from the Jacques and Natasha Gelman Foundation, VCCA is offering fully funded residencies for African American visual artists, allowing them to focus on their creative projects at VCCA's Mt.
-San Angelo facility at the foot of Virginia's Blue Ridge Mountains.
-The residencies will be offered in a peer-review process to visual artists who have never been in residence at VCCA.
+Thanks to a grant from the Jacques and Natasha Gelman Foundation, VCCA is offering a fully funded two-week residency for an African American painter or sculptor at VCCA, the internationally acclaimed working artists retreat nestled in the foothills of Virginia’s Blue Ridge Mountains.
+The residency will be offered in a peer-review process to visual artists who have never been in residence at VCCA.
 While in residence, the artists will be provided with a private bedroom, private studio and all prepared meals in the company of two dozen other artists.
 On your application, please note that you are applying for a J & N Gelman Fellowship.

 This fellowship funds a two-week residency for a playwright, screenwriter or filmmaker whose work celebrates the behind-the-scenes story of an activist striving to make his or her vision of a more perfect world a reality.
 The work will capture the powerful and positive changes effected by inspiring social activists such as Martin Luther King, or engage a social issue in an uplifting way as Randy Shilts did with Harvey Milk.
 On your application, please note that you are applying for a Komaki Fellowship.

-Since 2003, through its Creative Fellowships Program, the Mid Atlantic Arts Foundation has supported fully funded residencies for up to five artists each year from five of the mid-Atlantic states and the U.S. Virgin Islands.
-Currently, eligibility is one artist from each of the following: Virginia, Maryland, Delaware, West Virginia and the U.S. Virgin Islands.
+Since 2003, through its Creative Fellowships Program, the Mid Atlantic Arts Foundation has supported fully funded residencies for up to four artists each year from four of the mid-Atlantic states.
+Currently, eligibility is one artist from each of the following: New York, Maryland, Delaware, and West Virginia.
 On your application, please note that you are applying for a MAAF Fellowship.